 a state event for the first time and begin to form relationships with 4-H peers from

 across the state, broadening their own skills and widening their network.
 Mark your

 calendars now and plan on attending this educational, fun state 4-H event.

 and purchase an autographed 2020 calendar.

-NOTICE – they are going fast so contact Amanda at the Extension office to reserve yours today.
+WE ONLY HAVE A HANDFUL LEFT – contact Amanda at the Extension office to get yours today.

 The Sunrise 4-H Club (Kelly Compton, leader) and the Blue Horizon 4-H Club (Shelma Seidel, leader) are also selling Greytak calendars.